RICHARD SEMBERA, M.ED. (COUNSELLING), RP, CCC

-What they want is understanding.
-They want their experience to make sense, not to be taught coping skills as though they simply haven't learned the right techniques yet.
+When people contact me, they're usually looking for understanding.
+They want their experience to make sense.
 They're looking for a collaborative process where someone takes them seriously.

 What Actually Happens in Sessions